nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 | sysfs #    | 0 | 1 |

 UART1:

-** These pins are being used thus not available while connected to the C.H.I.P.
+** These pins are used thus are not available while connected to the C.H.I.P.
 Pro Dev board via USB-serial.
 You can disconnect the micro USB port on the Dev board from the UART1 pins by cutting a [couple traces](https://docs.getchip.com/chip_pro_devkit.html#cuttable-traces).

 | C.H.I.P.
 Pro Pin # | 44 | 43 |
 |------------|-----|-----|